anuragparashar26/traffic-management/README.md

 #### Violation Gallery & JSON Storage

-- All helmet violations are stored in `violations.json` and images are saved in `static/violations/`
+- All helmet violations are stored in `violations.json` and images are saved in `static/violations/` (if Supabase upload fails)
+- If Supabase is configured, images are uploaded to the cloud bucket and public URLs are used in violation records
 - Duplicate violations for the same plate are prevented within a session
-- The dashboard displays all violations detected in the current video
+- The dashboard displays all violations detected in the current video and all persisted records from Supabase

 ## Project Structure